-- Be either sought, be expected or be part of the responsibility of the person who prepared the record. - Be prepared for the purpose of doing something, for example, taking an action or making a decision. - Involve or be intended for someone who can take or implement the action.
-494
+- Be either sought, be expected, or be part of the responsibility of the person who prepared the record. - Be prepared for the purpose of doing something, for example, taking an action or making a decision. - Involve or be intended for someone who can take or implement the action.408

 General feedback or input from stakeholders or members of the public would not normally qualify, as they are not sufficiently engaged in an advisory role.
-For example, general stakeholders and members of the public responding to a survey or poll would not qualify as they have simply been asked to provide their own comments and have developed nothing on behalf of the government institution.
-However, where a government institution asks a specific stakeholder - who has a particular knowledge, expertise or interest in relation to a topic - to provide advice, proposals, recommendations, analyses or policy options for it, it would be specifically engaging the stakeholder (even if not paid) in an advisory role and there would be a sufficient close connection to the government institution.495
+For example, general stakeholders and members of the public responding to a survey or poll would not qualify as they have simply been asked to provide their own comments and have developed nothing on behalf of the local authority.
+However, where a local authority asks a specific stakeholder - who has a particular knowledge, expertise or interest in relation to a topic - to provide advice, proposals, recommendations, analyses or policy options for it, it would be specifically